meshalsaud/logs-analysis-project/README.md

 ## What do you need to use in this project?
 1. postegrsql
-2. python2 or python3 (you need to use DB-API to connect python code with postegr database).
+2. python2 or python3 .
 3. virtual box
 4. virtual machine (vagrant)

 ## how run this project?
 1. install [Virtualbox](https://www.virtualbox.org/)
 2. install virtual machine [Vagrant](https://www.vagrantup.com/)
-3. inside vagrant folder inside virtual machine folder put newsdata.sql file inside vagrant folder.
+3. inside vagrant folder inside virtual machine folder put [newsdata.sql](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) file inside vagrant folder.
 4. cd into virtual machine folder which vagrant folder inside it.
 5. `vagrant up` to start your VM.
 6. `vagrant ssh` to login to your VM.